kacperhreniak/cheat-sheet-android-developer/topics/data-structure-algorithms.md

 ## **Graphs**
 ### **strongly connected components**
-Strongly connecte components are FI~XME means that in graph exists subgraph where all vertex are achivable.To find all of them se a Kosaraju's Algorithm - time complexity is O(V+E).
-This term is applicable only to directed graphs.
+Strongly connected components is a subgraph in a graph, in which exists path from each vertex to another vertex.

+### **strongly connected graph**
+Strongly connected graph is a graph, in which exists path from each vertex to another vertex.

 ### **connected graph**
 Connected graph is a graph, where each node is a port of same graph.
 All nodes (vertexes) have edge to the other node (vertex) in the same graph.